canonical/checkbox/checkbox-ng/docs/manpages/plainbox.rst

     plainbox startprovider
         Create a new provider (directory).
-This command allows test authors to create a new collection (provider) of test definitions for PlainBox.
+This command allows test authors to create a new collection (provider) of test definitions for Plainbox.

     plainbox dev script
         Run the command from a job in a way it would run as a part of normal